 Introduction to the College

-UC Berkeley’s Rausser College of Natural Resources provides a small-college experience at the world’s greatest public university, combining hands-on experience with a rigorous education.
-Rausser College gives students a solid foundation and big-picture perspective that informs and inspires them during their degree program and after they leave the campus.
+Providing a small-college experience at the world’s greatest public university, Rausser combines hands-on experience with a rigorous education.
+We give our students a solid foundation and big-picture perspective that informs and inspires them after they leave our campus.

 Rausser College's academic departments are consistently top-ranked in some of the most notable surveys, including the National Research Council, U.S. News and World Report, and several global rankings.
 Among the active faculty's many eminent honorees are four Nobel laureates affiliated with the 2007 Nobel Prize for the Intergovernmental Panel on Climate Change, seven MacArthur Fellows, 12 UC Berkeley Distinguished Teaching Award winners, 40 Fulbright fellows, and 16 National Academy of Science Fellows.